8 minute read

 Enjoying Nature

-South Carolina’s climate may be best for beach life, but NC has SC beat when it comes to greenspaces and parks.
+When it comes to North Carolina vs. South Carolina for outdoor recreation, SC’s climate may be best for beach life, but NC has more greenspaces and parks.
 Near Asheville alone, there’s Pisgah National Forest, Mount Mitchell, Cherokee National Forest, Great Smoky Mountains National Park, and numerous smaller state and regional parks.
 Majestic pines, indigenous wildlife, pristine mountain streams—there’s so much to take in.
 From rugged mountain paths to casual, woodland trails, NC offers plenty of opportunities to enjoy nature.

 Sports

 Both states lay claim to a huge chunk of stock car racing.
-South Carolina is home to one of the first paved NASCAR tracks, Darlington Raceway, and North Carolina is home to the NASCAR Hall of Fame as well as the Charlotte Motor Speedway
+South Carolina is home to one of the first paved NASCAR tracks, Darlington Raceway.
+North Carolina is home to the NASCAR Hall of Fame as well as the Charlotte Motor Speedway.

 While the two states are almost equal with respect to racing, NC once again pulls ahead with sheer sports content.
 NC is home to the Carolina Panthers (NFL), the Charlotte Hornets (NBA), and the Carolina Hurricanes (NHL).
 Sports fans who want to be close to all the action often find themselves near Charlotte.